 How does having a Certification Influence Employers' Perception of You?

-Now while it is true you can get a job without certification, having a CCNA or CNNP on your resume is going to make you more visible to recruiters.
+Now while it is true you can get a job without certification, having a Cisco Certified Network Associate (CCNA), CyberOps Associate, or DevNet Associate certification on your resume is going to make you more visible to recruiters.

 Stand Out from the Crowd